 This takes place during a time when many emigrants return to the town, and is designed to re-ignite the flame of swimming within past members.

 The strength of this great club has always been that it is a family club with fun, building relationships, and loyalty being of primary importance.
 WSC has members from most counties in Ireland, has members from England, Australia, Japan, China, Sweden, and many other countries all of whom live near to the beautiful town of Wicklow.

-WSC has produced many fine swimmers over the years, continues to grow from strength to strength, has strong safety and child protection measures in place, and, epitomises all that is best in the sport of swimming.
+WSC has produced many fine swimmers over the years and continues to grow from strength to strength.
+In line with swim Ireland we have strong safety and child protection measures in place, and, epitomises all that is best in the sport of swimming.